pytorch/torchchat/README.md

 </details>

 ### Browser
-This mode provides access to a localhost browset hosting [Streamlit](https://streamlit.io/).
+This mode provides access to a localhost browser hosting [Streamlit](https://streamlit.io/).
 Running the command automatically open a tab in your browser.
 ```
 streamlit run torchchat.py -- browser <model_name> <model_args>